jyotil-raval/interview-questions/ReactJS/03 Advanced Level.md

 > _Conclusion_: Styled components and other CSS-in-JS solutions provide a modern approach to styling in React applications, offering advantages in terms of developer experience, performance, and component architecture.

 #### Advanced 16.
-Discuss the role of Redux selectors in managing the derived state.
+Discuss the role of Redux selectors in managing the derived state

 > _Purpose_: Redux selectors are functions that compute derived data from the Redux store state, enabling efficient data access and transformation, memoization, and abstraction of state shape details.